 Supported Spindle Spinning Tips!

 Some cashmere landed on my desk recently—I do love my work!
-To make the loftiest, finest handspun yarn, a supported spindle can’t be beat, so it’s time to pull out a Tibetan spindle or a tahkli and practice spinning supported.
+To make the loftiest, finest handspun yarn, a supported spindle can’t be beat, so it’s time to pull out a Tibetan spindle or a tahkli (affiliate link) and practice spinning supported.
 To get started, I flipped to Heather Zoppetti’s article “Spinning Supported.”
 Here is some of Heather’s expert advice, which appeared in Spin Off Winter 2016.

 Supported spindle spinning is the perfect method to spin a light and lofty laceweight.

 Getting started is the hardest part of spinning supported.
 I like to spin my own leader, which I do by impaling the fiber over the tip and slowly drafting out some singles with a park-and-draft motion.
 To keep the fiber from jumping off the top of the supported spindle, I wet it just a bit, which helps it stick to the shaft while I build up some twist.
 As I create a longer singles, I slide the initial fiber down the shaft to the bottom.
 Once I have enough to wrap around and secure the initial fiber, I can start spinning as normal.